bixb922/crank-organ/doc-software/README.md

 ## Software update

-If you update from a crank organ software version prior to November 2025, then do this prior to installing the new version:
+If you want to update from a crank organ software version prior to November 2025, then execute these commands on your PC prior to installing the new version:
 ```
 mpremote rm main.py
 mpremote rm boot.py
 mpremote rm -r /software
 mpremote rm -r /lib
 ```
 All these files now reside as compiled and compressed files in the ```bin``` files.
-Only ```main.py``` is copied to the flash partition where the file system and MIDI files reside.

 If you don't know the date of your version, you can see this in the "System" page.